 OK, one last cast with the deep diver (I honestly was expecting no fish since Ned resulted in nil).

 You guessed it, a gorgeous Largemouth that almost slack-lined my crankbait (TIP: when your crankbait feels kind of mushy, reel fast and set the hook hard).
 Biggest fish of the day, a short, fat one.
 What a fantastic way to end the outing!

 Last fish of the day, close to 15-feet deep, near a couple of isolated boulders, and on a deep-diving crankbait.

 In closing, I honestly feel that not all anglers have the mental strength to “experiment” when fishing old favourite haunts.
 Especially in the fall when daylight is limited.
-I’m one of those I always plan on it, but execution is something else, and having ol’ faithful is rigged and ready “on deck”, sure doesn’t help.
+I’m one of those I always plan on it, but execution is something else, and having ol’ faithful rigged and ready “on deck”, sure doesn’t help.

-Had Ang and Yo-Zuri not put our recent sponsorship deal together, I may have ended up scratching my head thinking “why are these finicky so-n’-so’s not eating my craw???”
+Had Ang and Yo-Zuri not put our sponsorship deal together, I may have ended up scratching my head thinking “why are these finicky so-n’-so’s not eating my craw???”

 My producers for the day, a 3DB Deep Crank and a 3DB 1.5 MR, both made by Yo-Zuri

 BUT, since the deal did happen, I now have a new late fall bass technique, that I can confidently pull out of my cold water bag of tricks.